 You will survive.
 You will come out the other side.
 You won’t get over this, but you will get through it.

-I remember hearing these words from people over and over again when our daughter, Helen James, was born sleeping one year ago.
+I remember hearing these words from people over and over again when our daughter, Helen James, was born sleeping.
 I could not comprehend what they were saying or how that would even be possible.